Command Performance (2009 film)

 Command Performance is a 2009 American action film starring and directed by Dolph Lundgren, also written with Steve Latshaw.
-The film co-stars Melissa Smith, Hristo Shopov, Dave Legeno, and Lundgren's real-life daughter Ida Lundgren in her feature film debut.
+The film co-stars Melissa Smith, Hristo Shopov, Dave Legeno, and Lundgren's daughter Ida Lundgren in her feature film debut.

 Plot

 In August 1991, Communist military hard-liners attempted a coup against Soviet President Mikhail Gorbachev.
 The coup failed, and all its members were arrested; from the ashes of the old Soviet Union, the modern Russian Federation was born.

 At the request of Russian president Alexei Petrov, whose daughters Anna and Yana are fans, pop sensation Venus performs a concert in Moscow.
 The concert turns bloody when armed men led by Oleg Kazov take the concertgoers hostage.
 It seems that Oleg has a personal vendetta against Petrov.
 Former biker gang member Joe, the drummer of CMF, the opening rock band, decides to fight the criminals.
 Back in the US, when Joe was still in the biker gang, Colombian drug dealers wanting to collect a debt went to Joe's apartment and fatally shot his brother.
 Joe hunted the men down and killed them, and ever since has tried to stay away from guns, because they remind him of his brother's murder.

 Most of the civilians and staff, including Venus's manager and brother Enzo, are killed by Oleg's men.
 The sole survivors are Joe, Venus, news reporter Ali Connor, American ambassador Jim Bradley, Presidential Security Service agent Mikhail Kapista, President Petrov, and his two daughters.

 It turns out that Oleg's father was Marshal Dmitri Kazov, a WWII hero in Stalingrad, and former Soviet Minister of Defence, who led the failed coup against Gorbachev in 1991.
 Oleg was part of the coup as well.
 After the coup failed, special forces raided the Kazov house; in the chaos, Dmitri killed Oleg's mother and then himself.
 Oleg, then a captain in the Russian army, immigrated to the United States, where he got arrested for petty crimes, and ended up returning to Russia three weeks prior to the concert.
 The prosecutor of Marshal Dmitri Kazov, Oleg, and other coup members in 1991 was a young Alexei Petrov, before he became the president of Russia.
 Oleg thus organised the attack to seek revenge on Petrov, because he blames Petrov for the special forces raid that ended in his parents' deaths; Petrov ordered the raid and followed the troops into the Kazov house.

 It is up to Joe and Mikhail make their way through the arena, and bring down Oleg and his men.